pombredanne/detektor/README.md

 Detektor is implemented in Python, and it is designed for easy adding of functionality.
 Currently, it only finds similarities in programs written in the Python and Perl programming languages, but adding support for new languages should be straightforward.
-For any programming language, including assembler languages and 'home-made' languages especially developed for education purposes.
+It should also work for assembler languages and 'home-made' languages especially developed for education purposes.

 To find similarities, the only thing that is kept from a program is the keywords